qu3vipon/drf-service-layer/README.md

 When a view is initialized by DRF's `initial()` method, `dto` property you have implemented is used as an argument when instantiating the service layer.
 DTO is already injected into the service layer as an instance variable(`self.dto`), so you don't need to care about parameters when implementing business logic and using them.
-After all, you can call any function from the service layer using `self.service` in your views.
+After all, you can call any method from the service layer using `self.service` in your views.

 <br>